iferdel/sensor-data-streaming-pubsub/ROADMAP.md

 - [] deadletter exchange and queue for debugging purposes
 - [] rabbitmq docs + plugins docs + docs
 - [] improvement over nack and ack
-- [] read about prefetch in stream queues
+- [x] read about prefetch in stream queues // in only supports per-consumer Qos prefetch, which is default in this project setup.
 - [] measure I/O in stream queue somehow.
 Nowadays is a bit uncertain since stream queues are stored on disk as a append only logs
 ### documentation
 - [] For architecture diagram: socket svg is not as api as othe symbol could be